 2) For each part/ type of the assessed land, prepare simple transect walk checklists including the pre-defined criteria and train the survey staff (NRM specialists) in their use.

 3) Conduct key informant interviews with relevant authorities, extension workers and members of local NRM groups to identify all the areas reported as “under protection” (skip this step if, thanks to your long-term presence in the areas, you are aware of their location).

 4) Let the NRM specialists (your survey team members) conduct transect walks and record in the pre-designed checklists (step 2) whether the areas meet the criteria (step 1) required for being classified as “effectively protected”.
 For each area, conclude whether it is “effectively protected” or not.
 The transect walks should be conducted together with the local community members and representatives.

 5) Use GPS measurements or topographic maps to measure the total area of effectively protected areas.

 6) Calculate the indicator’s value by summing up the sizes of individual areas that are effectively protected.

-1) A slightly amended version of the indicator can be also used for other eco-systems, such as coastal mangroves.
+1) A slightly amended version of the indicator can also be used for other ecosystems, such as coastal mangroves.

-2) Do not collect the data by using interviews or focus group discussions only – they are likely to be imprecise.
+2) Do not collect the data using interviews or focus group discussions only – they are likely to be imprecise.

 3) The transect walks need to be conducted by NRM specialists capable of recognizing whether the main criteria are being met or not.